osquery/osquery/libraries/cmake/README.md

 rm strip; ln -s llvm-strip strip
 ```

-# macOS
+## macOS

-The system compiler is used on Big Sur 11.6, XCode 13, SDK 11.3.
+The system used to compile is currently macOS Big Sur 11.x, XCode 13.x, SDK 11.3.

-Both x86 and M1 architectures are built on an x86 machine, using the toolchain ability to cross-compile.
+Both x86_64 and ARM architectures of the executable are built on an x86_64 machine, using the toolchain's ability to cross-compile.

-## x86
+### macos x86_64

-The deployment target is 10.12
+The deployment target is 10.14.

-## M1
+### macOS ARM (M1, M2, etc.)

-The deployment target is 10.15
+The deployment target is 10.15.

-# Windows
+## Windows

 The system compiler is used on Windows 10, Visual Studio 2019.
 The SDK used currently is not fixed (depends on what's available on the CI or the developer machine), but in general the target we attempt to have is Windows 7.